 Mitigation: Ensure all field offices have backup power and satellite communication capabilities.
 Monitor "utility news" in local languages to predict grid failures.

-5. Rapid Regulatory Changes
+5. How Do Rapid Regulatory Changes Create Risk?

 Administrative purges or sudden changes in visa requirements can leave staff stranded or in legal limbo.
 In 2026, we've seen several districts in Tajikistan undergo leadership changes that led to immediate shifts in local NGO oversight.